vmagelo/msdocs-django-three-azure-services/README.md

     You can log in with psql (via cloud shell is easiest), Azure Data Studio, or any tool that manages PostgreSQL.

-1. In the connection string, be careful with username.
+    In the connection string, be careful with username.
 It has to be webappuser@postgresql-server-name.

 1. In the App Service set the configuration setting `DBUSER=webappuser`.
 There is no `DBPASS` setting.
+(Portal, VS Code, or CLI)

 ### Tip 10: Refactor settings files